Credit Card Icon

 • Sensitivity to Light: It’s common to feel discomfort in bright environments.
 Conditions like Fuchs’ Dystrophy can heighten this sensitivity, often accompanied by halos and glare.

 • Visual Distortions: You might notice that straight lines appear wavy or bent.
-This could suggest refractive errors that might benefit from corrective lenses or advanced treatments.
+This could suggest that you have potential refractive errors that might benefit from corrective lenses or advanced treatments.

 As you navigate these symptoms, consider how long they’ve been present and if you’re experiencing any additional signs, like eye pain or redness.
 These could indicate a more serious issue that needs prompt attention.
 For those dealing with cataracts, exploring innovative solutions like the Light Adjustable Lens (LAL) can provide personalized sight correction, enhancing your visual clarity and overall quality of life.
 Remember, we are here to help you through this process.